lbryio/lbry.com/content/faq/block-rewards.md

 ## 0. Only Trust the Source

-The source code, and not this file, is the only true definiton of the block rewards.
+The source code, and not this file, is the only true definition of the block rewards.
 That source file is located here in [`master`]:

 [https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp](https://github.com/lbryio/lbrycrd/blob/master/src/main.cpp#L1576)